yeo-yiheng/xyfer/README.md

 To play around with our prototype, follow the steps below to set up your executing environment.

-1. Ensure that you have NodeJS installed.
+1. Ensure that you have NodeJS and npm installed.
 Follow the [link](https://nodejs.org/en/download/) for more instructions.

 2. Download the source code into your local directory.